-- Re-clear brush and trees that could contact power lines - Add or replace transformers when new customers connect - Make emergency repairs - Maintain existing lines and structures
+- Re-clear brush and trees that could contact power lines - Add or replace transformers when new customers connect - Make emergency repairs - Maintain existing lines and structures Rights-of-way clearing is an important part of

-Right of way clearing is an important part of CVEA's goal of delivering safe, reliable, cost-effective electric service.
+CVEA's goal of delivering safe, reliable, cost-effective electric service.
 Trees and branches that grow into power lines can cause outages and system disturbances, especially when we have wet weather or severe wind conditions.

-CVEA contractors clear over grown right of way on the transmission line
+CVEA contractors clear overgrown rights of way on the transmission line.

-Cleared CVEA right of way

 Tree and brush clearing can help reduce the number and length of outages.

 In order to ensure a high-standard of quality service to our members, CVEA monitors and manages vegetation growth that may create a potential problem.